 If you receive an offer and decide to take it, the interviewer’s response will help outline a game plan for the first few months that will be impressive with your new employer.
 Don’t forget to consider what to ask in an interview to set a strong foundation for your new role.

 5. How would you describe the company culture?

 It’s a great question to ask, as it shows your promotional attitude.
 You can also get a sense of how you might adapt to the working environment before accepting the offer.

 6. From what I’ve read, you’re working on a new venture X or putting more focus on Y. [Insert specific question about X or Y.]

 This shows that you care and want to get involved.
 You will also learn more about the company and see if it’s heading in the same direction as what you’re looking for.
 And if you have no information on the company, try asking questions to ask the interviewer about projects they are working on and goals that they wish to realize in the upcoming year.

 7. [Insert your own unique question.]

 You should never just repeat the questions you find on this list or other lists you find online.
 Come up with your own question based on the answers given by your interviewer.
 This shows how finely tuned your brain is and that you’re very observant.
 This is a great trait for employees to have, who are in an environment where the workday can sometimes be demanding.
 Asking questions specific to your conversation with the interviewer is important.
 You should be listening intently throughout the interview and planning question topics that are relevant to what was just said.

-And finally, make sure to ask your interviewer what the next steps are and if you can expect feedback following the interview.
-If you leave an interview without getting clear answers to your questions it’s good practice to send a thank you email with your follow up questions.
+And finally, make sure to ask your interviewer what questions to ask in interview and what the next steps are, and if you can expect feedback following the interview.
+If you leave an interview without getting clear answers to your questions it’s good practice to send a thank you email with your follow-up questions.